b2binpay/api-php/README.md

 You can add some markup to the existing amount.

-Set _10%_ markup for current amount:
+Set _10%_ markup for the current amount:

 ```php
 $amount = $provider->addMarkup($amount, 'CURRENCY', 10);